asujaykk/Self-Driving-car/README.md

            wget https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/Term1-Sim/term1-simulator-linux.zip

-   If you want to get different versions or want to build custom simulator, then please check UDACITY self-driving-car-sim repository here https://github.com/udacity/self-driving-car-sim
+   If you want to get different versions or want to build custom simulator, then please check releases of UDACITY self-driving-car-sim repository here https://github.com/udacity/self-driving-car-sim

    After downloading please extract 'term1-simulator-linux.zip' file to the current directory.

+   Then

 ##  3. Creating training data from the simulator